Ronald Reagan UCLA Medical Center: Mo cell line controversy

-UCLA Medical Center is well known as the defendant in a famous Supreme Court of California case, Moore v.
+UCLA Medical Center is well known as the defendant in a Supreme Court of California case, Moore v.
 Regents of the University of California, 51 Cal.
 3d 120 (1990).
 The court decided that patient John Moore had no property rights in the immensely profitable "Mo" cell line which UCLA researchers had discovered when they removed his cancerous spleen.

 CRE outbreak

 As of 2015, seven people had been infected by and two have died from carbapenem-resistant enterobacteriaceae, a drug-resistant superbug.
 A total of 179 people were exposed to the bacteria via two duodenoscopes which were not disinfected sufficiently.
 The outbreak is not serious, however, as the superbug is not a serious threat to healthy patients, and cannot be transmitted easily through its own means.
 The risk of infection via duodenoscope is very low as well, with procedures being performed on over 500,000 individuals between 2013 and 2014, and only 135 cases of CRE being reported as a result.
 Some doctors believe several more outbreaks of this nature are imminent.
 Since the outbreak, demands have been made to the FDA to improve their regulation and sanitation of medical devices.